Adri6336/gpt-voice-conversation-chatbot/README.md

 - **Say 'please set tokens to #'**: When the bot recognizes this phrase, it will try to set the max_tokens of the reply to the value you specified.

 - **Say 'speak like a robot'**: This will set all responses from GPT to be spoken with a robotic TTS program that works offline.
+In CLI mode, enter '!robospeak()' to toggle this mode.

 - **Say 'stop speaking like a robot'**: This will revert bot's TTS to whatever you had before (either Google or ElevenLabs TTS).
 In CLI mode, enter '!robospeak()' to toggle this mode.